imperial-qore/mp_pfqn/README.md

 ./bin/mom -p 5 models/02_bottleneck_study.qn

 # Apply perturbation with specific random seed (MOM only)
-./bin/mom -p 5 -s 42 models/02_bottleneck_study.qn
+./bin/mom -p 5 -s 12345 models/02_bottleneck_study.qn
 ```

 **Note**: The perturbation option (`-p`) is only available in the MOM solver and is useful when the exact solution fails due to singular systems.
 It introduces small randomized numerical perturbations to enable approximate solutions.
+When perturbation is applied, model parameters are displayed as original integer values with separate perturbation annotations (e.g., `50 eps=1.0e-05`).
 The `-s` option allows you to specify a random seed for reproducible perturbations.

 ## References